 We typically grant stock options at the start of employment to each executive and our other employees.
-Through December 31, 2017, we have not maintained a practice of granting additional equity on an annual basis, but we have retained discretion to provide additional targeted grants in appropriate circumstances.
+Through December 31, 2018, we have not maintained a practice of granting additional equity on an annual basis, but we have retained discretion to provide additional targeted grants in appropriate circumstances.

 We award stock options to employees who are not officers of the Company on the date the single person non-officer stock award subcommittee of the Compensation Committee approves the grant.
 If employees are officers of the Company we award stock options on the date the Compensation Committee approves the grant.
-We set the option exercise price as the last reported sale price of our common stock on The NASDAQ Global Market on the date of grant.
+We set the option exercise price as the last reported sale price of our common stock on The Nasdaq Global Market on the date of grant.

-In February 2016, we granted Dr. Mickle an option to purchase 150,000 shares of our common stock.
-The shares subject to this option will vest in equal annual installments over a period of four years.
-The exercise price of this option is \$12.62 per share, which equaled the closing sale price per share of our common stock as reported on The NASDAQ Global Market on the date of grant.
 In January 2017, we granted Dr. Mickle an option to purchase 225,000 shares of our common stock.
 The shares subject to this option will vest in equal annual installments over a period of four years.
-The exercise price of this option is \$3.55 per share, which equaled the closing sale price per share of our common stock as reported on The NASDAQ Global Market on the date of grant.
+The exercise price of this option is \$3.55 per share, which equaled the closing sale price per share of our common stock as reported on The Nasdaq Global Market on the date of grant.
 In January 2018, we granted Dr. Mickle an option to purchase 225,000 shares of our common stock.
-The shares subject to this option to purchase 225,000 shares of our common stock.
-The shares subject to the date of grant.
-In January 2018, we granted Dr. Mickle an option to purchase 225,000 shares of our common stock.
 The shares subject to this option will vest in equal annual installments over a period of four years.
-The exercise price of this option is \$5.50 per share, which equaled the closing sale price per share of our common stock as reported on The NASDAQ Global Market on the date of grant.
-All shares subject to vesting under these options will vest in full and become immediately exercisable upon the closing of a sale or other change in control of our company.
+The exercise price of this option is \$5.50 per share, which equaled the closing sale price per share of our common stock as reported on The Nasdaq Global Market on the date of grant.
+In February 2019, we granted Dr. Mickle an option to purchase 420,000 shares of our common stock.
+The shares subject to this option will vest in equal annual installments over a period of four years.
+The exercise price of this option is \$2.66 per share, which equaled the closing sale price per share of our common stock as reported on The Nasdaq Global Market on the date of grant.
+All shares subject to vesting under these options vested in full and became immediately exercisable upon the closing of a sale or other change in control of our company.